smoni19/MakersBnb/README.md

 As a user so I can see my space, I want to be able to add my space with description, and see a list of all current spaces.

+## Our approach
+- Initially, we decided our working practises.
+This consisted of how we would schedule things such as morning stand-ups, retros, splitting the workload and what to do if anyone had issues.

+## Team Successes
+- We managed to successfully split the workload via branching so that code wasn't overwritten
+- We kept to our schedule

 ## User stories